openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 # Automatically Generated Overview Tabs

 MainUI will automatically generate an Overview page (id:overview).
-This page will have four tabs:
+This page will have four tabs.

-- Overview: user defined page
+- Overview - user defined page
-- Locations: populated based on the model showing your Items based on their physical location
+- Locations - populated based on the model showing your Items based on their physical location
-- Equipment: populated based on the model showing your Items based on their Equipment type
+- Equipment - populated based on the model showing your Items based on their Equipment type
-- Properties: populated based on the model showing your Items based on their semantic Properties tag.
+- Properties - populated based on the model showing your Items based on their semantic Properties tag.

 {::options toc_levels="2..4"/}